M0M0-M/csc4792-project_team_28/README.md

 Preprocesses the text (cleaning, tokenization, stopword removal).

-Classify each notice into categories.
+Classifies each notice into categories.

 Outputs labeled data for easy search and retrieval.

-The approach will likely involve natural language processing (NLP) and machine learning algorithms such as Logistic Regression, or Support Vector Machines.
+The approach will likely involve Natural Language Processing (NLP) and machine learning algorithms such as Logistic Regression or Support Vector Machines.

-Potential Extensions:

-Incorporate deep learning methods (e.g., BERT, transformers) for better text understanding.

-Integrate with a web interface for real-time search and filtering.

-1.4 Initial Success Criteria
+1.4 INITIAL SUCCESS CRITERIA

 The project will be considered successful if: